 Within my counselling practice, I offer a safe quiet environment for you to take time out of your lives to explore you and how you might be feeling.
 I offer a talking therapies service, where you can feel understood and unjudged.

-The premises I work from are the Talking Therapies Clinic on Demark Street, Wokingham.
-The clinic has very smart comfortable counselling rooms to help you feel as relaxed as possible.
-You will always be working with myself as I work by myself, not with an agency.
+I work from Markham House on Broad St, Wokingham.
+The clinic has smart comfortable counselling rooms to help you feel as relaxed as possible.

 I have a wide range of experience working with couple’s, individuals, and young people.
 I draw on my own past experiences and learning theories to counselling to help understand and offer solutions to your problems.

 I am an integrative counsellor which means I combine serval theories to best meet your needs.
 With the use of these theories, I believe everyone has the answers to their problems within them but struggle to find them because of strong emotions and feelings blocking this.
 My job is to help you tap into this.